-Licensed Practical Nurses are renewed by the department; current licenses will expire at midnight, Eastern Time, on July 31, 2017.
+Licensed Practical Nurses (LPN) are renewed by the department; current licenses will expire at midnight, Eastern Standard Time, on July 31, 2021.

 The department will renew your license upon receipt of: